Private, In-Home Tutoring in Woodburn, Oregon

 Bi-weekly Progress Reports

 Woodburn, Oregon Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Woodburn students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Woodburn students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Woodburn strives to make education relevant to each student.
 Using the standards set by the Oregon Department of Education, this district provides a well-rounded education for all.
 The standards are a series of objectives and benchmarks meant to organize learning so that students are continually building from a strong foundation toward the ability to do advanced work.
 The standards are assessable through both formal and informal assessments that demonstrate students can do what is expected of them.

 We currently cover the following Woodburn-area school district: Woodburn School District.

 Educating Our Parents: Understanding the Woodburn District Curriculum

 The Social Studies curriculum at Woodburn begins by allowing students to become familiar with the community they live in.
 They learn about the people that provide services and the government that is behind the town.
 After this the students are ready to learn about ancient civilizations, including Mali, and how these cultures differ from their own.
 The student learn to look at the world in a different way through social studies and they discover how one life can make a difference.

 The Mathematics curriculum at Woodburn schools begins by teaching children the basics.
 When they first begin school, students learn how to count by assigning each item in a set a number.
 This is the beginning of number sense.
 They continue on by teaching them how to add sets together, first using manipulative, then by drawing, then by giving the student an equation.
 From here their mathematical thought takes off, eventually leading them to solving equations in areas like calculus, trigonometry, or in statistics.